maliii3/bitexen-chart/README.md

 <h3>
 Commercial Use:
 </h3>
-Code of the graphic taken from CanvasJS.
+Template code of the graph taken from CanvasJS.
 I highly suggest you to not use BITEXEN-CHART in a "commercial use".
-It may cause you some copyright issues because I dont have CanvasJS license.
+It may cause you some copyright issues because I don't have CanvasJS license.

 <h3>
 About BITEXEN-CHART: